agera-sdk/previous-version-2/README.md

   - Other methods, like `future_race`
 - Big Integer

-All of these are described in the utilities API.
+These other than the Rust standard library come from the utilities API.

 ### Working With the Browser